 Bleiberg's Mining Culture

 Visitors to the mine today can get a fascinating insight into the working practices and living conditions of miners.
-You can visit the community's Perscha-Zeche Festival Hall, where the miner's brass band and the miners' choir perform in their black jackets and helmets.
+You can visit the community's Perscha-Zeche Festival Hall, where the miners' brass band and choir perform in their black jackets and helmets.
 Terra Mystica, a guided underground tour and exciting multi-media show, brings to life the origins of the earth, the significance of ore and the transition from ancient alchemy to modern metallurgy.
 Terra Montana, a further tour, takes you deeper into the mysterious mining tunnels and describes the development of mining from hammer and pick to mechanisation.

 The Mining Museum houses the oldest mining banner in the world, a gift from Prince Eugen of Savoy to the miners for their courage during the siege of Belgrade in 1717.
-The community's miners re-enact these events in a Bleiberger Knappenspiel on special occasions.
+The community's miners re-enact these events on special occasions in a Bleiberger Knappenspiel.
 During the Bergmandl Festival there are competitions in mining disciplines such as rock drilling and pulling a shaft bucket.
 For an extra special experience stay at Gasthaus Wirnsperger, where you can literally look down on Bleiberg's mining history into an illuminated mine tunnel through a glass plate in the floor.